Official development assistance: Quantities of ODA by recipient country

 In 2019, Syria was the focus of more ODA than any other country, at $10.3 billion.
 Next were Ethiopia ($4.8 billion), Bangladesh ($4.5 billion), Yemen ($4.4 billion) and Afghanistan ($4.3 billion).
 China, Indonesia and Thailand were negative recipients: their repayments of past ODA loans were higher than their new receipts.
-See choropleth map below.

 According to estimates that the OECD made in 2014, 28 countries with an aggregate population of around 2 billion people will cease to be ODA eligible by 2030.
 They include emerging markets such as China, Brazil, Mexico, Argentina, Malaysia, Thailand and Turkey.

-ODA by aid type (channel)

 Multilateral ODA

 Most ODA is bilateral, meaning that its state donor is identifiable at the point of delivery to intended beneficiaries.
 Multilateral ODA, on the other hand, is aid given into a pool administered by some intermediate organisation, so that the delivered aid is no longer attributable to a particular original state donor.
 In 2019, 28% of all ODA was multilateral.
 The main organizations for multilateral ODA were the European Union, the IDA (the concessional lending branch of the World Bank), regional development banks and UN agencies.

-ODA use by sector

-The breakdown given by OECD of sectors in which ODA was used in 2019 is shown in the chart below.